Here are a few things you do not need to buy for a new baby.

 1. Car seat cover

-I really wanted a beautiful car seat cover with a fun design.
-It’s all I saw while at the grocery store.
-So, I bought one.
-It was cute and trendy and looked good on the car seat.
-And then…2 months later I took it off and it stayed in the closet for the next few years until I gave it away.
+It was cute and trendy and looked perfect on my baby girls car seat.
+And then…2 months later I took it off and it stayed in the closet for the next few years until I gave it away (face palm).
+Looking back, it was truly not worth the money.

 Baby food makers look pretty and claim to offer convenience and ease to all your baby food making.
-While that might be true, it is not a necessary item.
-You CAN make baby food without it.
+This is probably true, but it is not something you have to have to make baby food.
+You CAN still make baby food without one.

 3. Baby Shoes

-Let’s face it, little tiny baby shoes are adorable!
-So many colors and styles…and oh so itty bitty!
+Let’s face it, little tiny baby shoes are basically the cutest thing ever!
 However, as darling as those little shoes are, babies don’t really need to wear shoes until they are walking.
+Before then it’s more of a fashion statement than a necessity.

-Frugal Option: Baby socks are necessary for those sweet little toes.
-Instead of buying shoes, buy some cheaper socks.
-Find some that have a cute style.
-I love these socks that look like shoes.
+Baby socks are necessary for those sweet little toes, so instead of buying shoes just always keep their feet covered in socks.
+Plus, there are many darling baby socks on the market.
+I especially love these socks that look like shoes.

-A baby bathtub was an item I thought was so important to buy when I had my first baby.
-In hindsight, it was handy for a few months, but then the babies just grew out of it in a few short months and the tub was stuck sitting in my basement.
+A baby bathtub was yet another item I thought was important for my first baby.
+It was handy for a few months…but then the baby out grew it so quickly.
+The tub spent more time in my basement than it did being used.

-Frugal Option: If I were to do it all again I would purchase this Bath Sponge instead of a fancy tub.
-It is much cheaper at only $6.39 and it won’t take up as much space.
-This would be a much more frugal option.
+I do think some type of tub is helpful for a new baby.
+So, if I were to do it all again I would purchase this Bath Sponge instead of a fancy tub.
+It is cheap, has great reviews and won’t take up a lot of space.

 9. Changing Table